-Counseling services are provided by a master’s level counselor and graduate students completing internships in a master’s level counseling or social work program.
+Counseling services are provided by a Licensed Professional Counselor/Mental Health Service Provider and graduate students completing internships in a master’s level counseling or social work program.

 *Students who have long-term psychiatric needs or issues outside of the expertise of the counselors will be referred to community mental health providers.

 During Summer 2020, counseling is available through Telehealth.
 It is a secure online format.

 Email counseling@NortheastState.edu for information.

 8:00 a.m. - 4:30 p.m., Monday - Friday

 Northeast State provides free short-term counseling services for students who are experiencing personal difficulties that impact their ability to pursue their educational goals.
 Services are provided by a master’s level Licensed Professional Counselor/Mental Health Services Provider and East Tennessee State University graduate students completing their master’s degrees in counseling or social work.
 The interns are not licensed.
 During the first counseling session, your counselor will discuss the counseling process and answer questions you might have about the counseling process, qualifications of counselors, or services offered by the College.
 The counselor will invite you to share your current concerns and will gather further